dibaloke/dibaloke.github.io/_pages/markdown.md

   - /markdown.html
 ---
 ### Teaching Assistant in the  <a href="https://www.marquette.edu/computer-science/" target="_blank">Computer Science Department, Marquette University</a>
--  I was and am a TA for the "Introduction to Software Development" for Fall 2023, <a href="https://www.marquette.edu/computer-science/teaching-research-assistant-assignments.php" target="_blank">Spring 2024</a> and Fall 2024.
+-  TA for the "Introduction to Software Development" for Fall 2023, Spring 2024 and Fall 2024.

 ### Lecturer in the <a href="https://mist.ac.bd/department/eece" target="_blank">EECE Department, Military Insitute of Science of Technology </a>
 You can check out my <a href="https://mist.ac.bd/department/eece/facultyMembers/dibaloke_chanda-371" target="_blank">profile</a> here.